RoboHaptic/dataset-tranfer-v1/README.md

 This is the 1st version for the implementation of dataset-transfer, which only includes loss function for task classification.
 In 2nd implementation, GAN-based augmentation method will be added.

 Be free to play with it.
+It's better to use under Linux.

 ## Getting Started
 ### Installation